The 12 modules of the education

 Unlike the traditional linear economy, which follows a ‘take, make, dispose’ model, the circular economy encourages the reuse, repair, refurbishment, and recycling of products and materials.
 This approach aims to keep resources in use for as long as possible, extract the maximum value from them while in use, and recover and regenerate products and materials at the end of their service life.

-You will get insights into the underlying principles of circular economy, the business case for circular economy, the different approaches to creating value from applying a circular economy lens, and you will be introduced to a number of concrete circular economy cases.
+You will get insights into the underlying principles of circular economy, the business case for circular economy, the different approaches to creating value from applying a circular economy lens, and you will be familiar with a number of concrete circular economy cases.

 Lecturer: Mikkel Stenbæk Hansen, Director of Circular Economy & Corporate Environmental Strategy at Novo Nordisk